-During the 2013 water year, our program continuously monitored baseline water quality at 4 locations on two rivers pertaining to Tribal lands (the Coos and Siuslaw Rivers).
+During the 2014 water year, our program continuously monitored baseline water quality at 4 locations on two rivers pertaining to Tribal lands (the Coos and North Fork Siuslaw River).
 Those data collected at the continuous monitoring stations represent approximately 75% of the total stream and 90% of the total tideland miles (approx. 0.72 miles of rivers and streams and 1.69 miles of tideland) of or pertaining to Tribal lands.
-Additional water quality assessment data such as nutrient, bacteria, and seasonal stream temperature data were collected less frequently and included sample sites other than the continuous monitoring sites.
+Additional water quality assessment data such as nutrient, bacteria and benthic macroinvertebrate data were collected less frequently and included sample sites other than the continuous monitoring sites.
 The reduced sampling frequency and disparity among parameters monitored at different sites is due primarily to funding and staff resource constraints (see table above for parameters measured at each site and monitoring frequency).
-The program did not monitor any wetlands or lakes and did not collect any habitat assessment data or macroinvertebrates due to funding and staff resource constraints.
+The program did not monitor any wetlands or lakes and collected only minimal habitat data due to funding and staff resource constraints.

-Satellite telemetry was added to one of the Tribes' Coos Bay monitoring stations (CTCNSWQ) in June of 2013, with South Slough National Estuarine Research Reserve (SSNERR) collaboration.
-The real-time data can be accessed online through NOAA's Satellite and Information Service (this link is also avalibale on the Tribes' website.
+Satellite telemetry was added to one of the Tribes' Coos Bay monitoring stations (CTCNSWQ) in June of 2014, with South Slough National Estuarine Research Reserve (SSNERR) collaboration.
+The real-time data can be accessed online through NOAA's Satellite and Information Service. http://amazon.nws.noaa.gov/cgibin/hads/interactiveDisplays/displayMetaData.pl?table=dcp&nesdis_id=346F229A

-http://amazon.nws.noaa.gov/cgibin/hads/interactiveDisplays/displayMetaData.pl?table=dcp&nesdis\id=346F229A